-A death should be registered within 5 days unless a coroner is investigating the circumstances surrounding the death.
-Deaths should be registered at the local register office for the area where the death took place.
+A death should be registered within five days unless a coroner is investigating the circumstances surrounding the death.
+Deaths are registered at the local register office for the area where the death took place.

 Who can register a death?